 The comparable sales method of valuation should be used when there is a deep and active market for the type of property being valued.
 In deciding whether sales of certain properties are relevant and comparable, a range of factors need to be considered, including:

-- The parties to the sales, the dates of the sales and any special terms or conditions that applied to the sales.
+- the parties to the sales, the dates of the sales and any special terms or conditions that applied to the sales

-- The size, location and topography of the properties, including the nature of any improvements.
+- the size, location and topography of the properties, including the nature of any improvements

-- The zoning of the properties, including any town planning restrictions, permits and/or approvals.
+- the zoning of the properties, including any town planning restrictions, permits and/or approvals

-- Any other factors affecting the desirability of the properties in deciding whether the properties are superior or inferior to the property being valued.
+- any other factors affecting the desirability of the properties in deciding whether the properties are superior or inferior to the property being valued.

 Often sales are used that may not be directly comparable to the subject property.
 An example of this may be the valuation of a beachside property with extensive ocean views where the comparable sales used are properties without ocean views and ignore the availability of sales data from similar beachside properties.
 Another example may be the valuation of a property on a quiet suburban street when compared with sales of a property on a busy thoroughfare, in proximity to a railway line, or where any other aspect may adversely affect a property’s value.
 When analysed on a value per unit basis for comparison purposes, these sales may indicate a rate that does not accurately reflect the subject property’s true value for duty purposes.

-Capitalisation of net income approach
+Capitalisation of net income method

 This may be an appropriate methodology to adopt when property is purchased as an investment on the basis of the income stream it produces.
 This includes retail, commercial, industrial and multi-unit residential properties but does not extend to typical suburban residential properties even though they may be purchased as investments.
 This methodology should also not be used to value a property if it has not been developed to its highest and best use.
 This is because the capitalisation of the property’s rental income, whether or not it represents a market rate on its current use, would understate the property’s true value as a development site on the basis of its optimal use.

-When using the capitalisation of net income approach, it is important that both the rent and yield adopted for the property are within acceptable market parameters for the property type being valued and is supported by market evidence.
+When using the capitalisation of net income method, it is important that both the rent and yield adopted for the property are within acceptable market parameters for the property type being valued and is supported by market evidence.

 Often the Commissioner receives valuation reports where the passing rent is below market because of an association between the landlord and tenant but it is nevertheless adopted for the purposes of the report.
 In such cases, appropriate adjustments need to be made to the adopted rent to reflect market conditions in accordance with relevant valuation practices and principles.